-FCMG also has a very active committee made up largely of choir parents, some of whom are also trustees, in addition to a part-time administrator and the musical director.
+FCMG also has a very active committee made up largely of choir parents, some of whom are also trustees, in addition to a part-time General Manager and the Musical Director.
 The committee members take charge of the day-to-day running of the choirs and the events in which they are involved.

-If you are currently an FCMG parent and would like to join the committee please contact the FCMG Administrator via the contact page.
+If you are currently an FCMG parent and would like to join the committee please contact the FCMG General Manager via the contact page.

 The current trustees and committee are:

 My three children have been singing in the FCMG Choirs for well over a decade.
 My eldest is now at university, and my middle daughter is in her final year, a bittersweet time after more than 14 years with FCMG.
 But as my son is still in Intermediate Choir, I look forward to being involved in FCMG for a good few years to come.
 I used to love participating in choirs myself including Brighton Festival Chorus and the chorus of Dorset Opera for many years.
 In my working life, I am a research scientist specialising in the cell biology of host-pathogen interactions for several infectious diseases.
 I am currently the Chair and I look forward to continuing to support FCMG with all its future plans.

 Secretary & Trustee